-Pursuant to the Company's dividend reinvestment plan, the following tables summarize the shares issued to shareholders who have not opted out of the Company's dividend reinvestment plan during the three months ended March 31, 2014 and 2013:
+Pursuant to the Company's dividend reinvestment plan, the following tables summarize the shares issued to shareholders who have not opted out of the Company's dividend reinvestment plan during the six months ended June 30, 2014 and 2013.
+All shares issued to shareholders in the tables below are newly issued shares.